-(10) Living expense allowance during vocational evaluation.
+(10) Living expense allowance.

 Payment for living expenses is limited to workers involved in a vocational evaluation at least five hours daily for four or more consecutive days, and not receiving temporary disability payments.
 The worker will not be barred from receiving a living expense allowance if the worker is unable to participate five hours daily because of limitations caused by the injury.
-Payment must be based on the worker ''-s temporary total disability rate if the worker ''-s claim were reopened.
+Payment must be based on the worker's temporary total disability rate if the worker's claim were reopened.

-(11) Work adjustment, on-the-job evaluation, or situational assessment cost(s).
+(11) Work adjustment, on-the-job evaluation, or situational assessment costs.